sous-chefs/grafana/README.md

   action :create
 end
 ```
 User's login property is not mandatory.
-DEfault goes to resource name.
+Default goes to resource name.

 To update user's details, password and permissions
 ```ruby